IgniteUI/indigo-design-docfx/en/components/grid-sorting.md

 ## Header Cell Feature

-In order to indicate a column as sortable in Sketch use either the `Feature Left` or `Feature Right` overrides and set it to `Sorting`.
-Then you can set the `Sorting State` to Ascending, Descending, or **Unsorted** to indicate the sort order.
-In Figma, to indicate a column as sortable, use either the `Feature Left` or `Feature Right` component instance, located inside the Grid Header Cell layer, and set the `Type` property to Ascending, Descending, or **Unsorted** to indicate the sort order.
-In Adobe XD you have to take a slightly different path by unhiding either the `Feature Left` or `Feature Right` group and then leaving just the `Sorting` layer inside it, which should also be unhidden if necessary.
-Then via the available `Component States`, you will be able to switch the state to `Ascending` or `Descending`.
+In Figma, to indicate a column as sortable, use either the `Feature Left` or `Feature Right` component instance, located inside the Grid Header Cell layer, and set the `Type` property to Sorting Ascending, Sorting Descending, or **Sorting Unsorted** to indicate the sort order.
 Of course, you would probably want to manipulate the column values to reflect the selected ordering.

 ## Additional Resources